SJTU-IPADS/PowerInfer/README.md

 ## Model Weights

 PowerInfer models are stored in a special format called *PowerInfer GGUF* based on GGUF format, consisting of both LLM weights and predictor weights.
-You can obtain PowerInfer GGUF weights at `*.powerinfer.gguf` as well as profiled model activation statistics under `activation/` for 'hot'-neuron offloading from each Hugging Face model repo under "PowerInfer GGUF Format" column.
+You can obtain PowerInfer GGUF weights at `*.powerinfer.gguf` as well as profiled model activation statistics under `activation/` for 'hot'-neuron offloading from each Hugging Face model repo under the "PowerInfer GGUF Format" column.
 You can also convert them from the original model weights and predictor weights.

 | Base Model | PowerInfer GGUF Format | Original Model | Predictor |
 |------------|------------------|----------------|---------------------|